djipco/fitc2016-workshop/README.md

 Each exercise builds up on the previous ones.
 So, exercice `06-KnockKnockBuzz` actually contains everything that was done during the whole workshop.
 If you want to catch up with the group, simply pick the current exercise and you're all set.

-The `Libraries` folder contains various JavaScript libraries used throughout the workshop.
+The `Libraries` folder contains various front-end JavaScript libraries used throughout the workshop.

+Node.js modules have not been included.
+After downloading the sources, you can easily install all necessary modules by running issuing `npm install` from within the project's folder.
+This will install all dependencies listed in the `package.json` file.